timdale/getdata-010/README.md

 ## Implementation and Execution

-Please see *CodeBook.md* for how to download the data.
+Please see *CodeBook.md* for how and where to download the data.

 Load "run_analysis.R" and run the function *run.analysis()*:
 ```